jasdips/rdap-rpki/draft-ietf-regext-rdap-rpki.md

 * X.509 Resource Certificate ([@!RFC6487]) where the issuer grants the subject a right-of-use for the listed IP addresses and/or autonomous system numbers.

-This document defines a new RDAP extension, "rpki1", for accessing the RPKI registration data within the Internet Number Registry System (INRS) for aforementioned RPKI profiles through RDAP.
+This document defines a new RDAP extension with identifier "rpki1", for accessing the RPKI registration data in the Internet Number Registry System (INRS) for the aforementioned RPKI profiles through RDAP.
 The INRS is composed of Regional Internet Registries (RIRs), National Internet Registries (NIRs), and Local Internet Registries (LIRs).

 The motivation here is that such RDAP data could complement the existing RPKI diagnostic tools (e.g., [@ROUTINATOR], [@NIST-RPKI-MONITOR], etc.) when troubleshooting a route hijack or leak, by conveniently providing access to